 AIP Advances is a peer-reviewed, fully open access, online-only journal, covering all areas of physical sciences in applied, theoretical, and experimental research.
-All articles are published under the Creative Commons License (CC-BY) and are immediately freely available to read, download, and share.
+All articles are published under the Creative Commons Attribution (CC BY) license and are immediately freely available to read, download, and share.
 Each article is measured by article level metrics on the influence of the research in real-time and are automatically shown on every article page.

 AIP Advances is a publication funded via an author-pays model.
 Authors publishing manuscripts in AIP Advances retain copyright and grant the publisher a license to publish under a Creative Commons agreement.

 The pre-publication peer review process focuses on whether the manuscript is technically correct and original.
 Concepts of ‘timeliness’, ‘significance’, or ‘importance’ are evaluated by the community post-publication through the implementation of online commenting and ranking tools.

 The community-based journal will have rapid and low-cost publication workflow with a production cycle of 5–7 days.
 The rapid publication process and open access model facilitates rapid dissemination of new scientific concepts.

 AIP Advances offers you:

 - Rapid publication